Echeveria Care Indoors, Propagation, Common Problems & Solutions

-Echeveria Plants are easy to grow and propagate succulent plants which form a rosette of short, beautiful, tightly packed leaves on short stems and the flowers are on short stalks (cymes) arising from the compact rosettes of leaves.
+Echeveria are easy to grow and propagate succulent plants which form a rosette of short, beautiful, tightly packed leaves on short stems and the flowers are on short stalks (cymes) arising from the compact rosettes of leaves.

 The leaves are covered with a white bloom, short hairs or a waxy coating making these plants a sight to behold which place these plants among the best plants for a study table or even perfect gift plants for mother's day.